TheNoyesLab/WGS_SNP_pipelines/docs/FMPRE_project_update.md

 # Accomplishments for period September 2019 - May 2020

 * The WGS pipelines, kSNP3, lyve-SET, CFSAN-snp, and enterobase have been "containerized" for easier use.
-In combination with our newly developed pipeline written in the nextflow language, it's possible to install two programs (singularity and nextflow) and be able to run all 4 pipelines with a single command.
+In combination with our newly developed pipeline, this means it's possible to just install two programs (singularity and nextflow) and then be able to run all 4 pipelines with a single command.
   * This is highly beneficial because one of the main challenges for using WGS pipelines is getting all of the software requirements installed and setup correctly.
 By using Singularity containers, we remove this hurdle and allow for the use of these 4 different pipelines without the need for individual installation of complicated software requirements.
 * The Bionumerics software has not been tested because it is not open-source and has different costs associated with using components of the pipeline.
   * We spoke with the Bionumerics agent to discuss pricing and potential discounts.